vanessacleary/Ms2-blockchain-Quiz/README.md

 * This website has one image as the main background across each page.
 It is a dark image with blue blockchains.
 This image was used as it complement the website theme and didn’t detract from the game.

 ## Features
-## Future Features

-The design and layout of the website is fully responsive for all devices.

 **Home Page**
 * A modal for the user to click to see how to play the game